-LoopWorks will build an advanced transit system in the Milpitas Transit area to provide free, safe and convenient rides around the area for residents, workers and visitors.
+LoopWorks will build an advanced transit system around the Milpitas BART station to provide convenient, quick and safe rides for residents, workers and visitors.

-experience and deep community connections.
-This combination will power this project to completion within 5 to 7 years, and make Milpitas an international attraction.
+This combination of experience and skills will power this project to completion within 5 to 7 years, and make Milpitas an international attraction.

 LoopWorks will lead the effort to build a locally owned and operated